vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 #### Dealing with redundancy
 > With the ease of sequencing, some genomes get sequenced many times generating identical gene and protein objects.
 Databases have dealt with this in different ways.
 UniProt has [eliminated redundancy](https://www.uniprot.org/help/proteome_redundancy) by combining identical protein sequences in one unique entry.
 {.is-info}

+#### Advanced searches and Cross-referencing
+> Advanced booleen searches are very powerful to find sets of genes/proteins using a wide variety of filters (taxonomy, size, annotation)  both in [Uniprot](https://www.uniprot.org/help/advanced_search) and NCBI.
+Every different database at NCBI has slightly different fields tgat can be searched see the one for [proteins](https://www.ncbi.nlm.nih.gov/protein/advanced) or [genes](https://www.ncbi.nlm.nih.gov/gene/advanced).
+All entries Uniprot and NCBI have multiple links to the same entry in other databases that can  provide similar or additional information
+{.is-info}

 #### Test